Table of Contents

 Vigorous agitation of the oil-water mix can cause emulsions.
 Pumps and valve orifices, for example, can cause water droplets to get dispersed in the oil.

-The presence of detergents, soaps, and other surface acting agents also cause emulsions.
+The presence of detergents, soaps, and other surface-acting agents also causes emulsions.
 Such chemically bonded emulsions are particularly difficult to separate under the gravity settling method.

 Mechanical or chemical methods separate waste oil emulsions.
-Separation of colloidal solids is the most effective mechanical way to split waste oil emulsions.
+Separating colloidal solids is the most effective mechanical way to split waste oil emulsions.

 Chemical demulsifiers break the chemical bonds to help split emulsions.
 However, on a larger scale, the cost of chemicals adds up.

 The process of combining small water droplets into larger, separable droplets is coalescence.
-Aggregation of micro suspended solid particles is flocculation.
+The aggregation of micro-suspended solid particles is flocculation.

 The diagram below shows a magnified section of an industrial centrifuge bowl.
 The following section describes the separation process in detail.